ckb-js/lumos/packages/codec/README.md

 ## Number

-`number` is a set of `Codec` that helps to encode/decode number to/from `ArrayBuffer`.
+`number` is a set of `Codec` that helps to encode/decode number to/from `Uint8Array`.
 Because of ckb-vm is a RISCV machine, the number is encoded in little-endian by default.

 - `Uint8(BE|LE)`: `number` <=> `Uint8`